bharatsindha/icon-media-web-crawler/KEYWORDS.md

   - `%` → `percent`
 - Removes remaining special characters
 - Trims whitespace and hyphens
-- Example: "products and services"
+- Example: "products and services", "energy or utilities", "c plus plus development"

+**Purpose:** The `normalized_keyword` field is used for deduplication and matching, while the `keyword` field preserves the exact text as it appears on the website.

 ### 3. **Filtering**
 Business-focused filtering removes non-business keywords: